srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 In this lab, you will do the following:

-* Verify that the lab prerequisites are met
+* Verify that the lab prerequisites are met (that you have the required Azure resources)
 * Register a Device ID in Azure IoT Hub using Azure CLI
 * Configure a simulated IoT device (pre-built and written in C#) to connect to Azure IoT Hub
 * Run the simulated device in order to send Device-to-Cloud telemetry messages to the Azure IoT Hub